-Students on F-1 and J-1 visas are visas are eligible for Advanced Special Student admission, in certain specific situations, but not for preparation for a degree program.
-Please contact International Education Services for more information.
+Students on F-1 and J-1 visas are eligible for Advanced Special Student admission, in certain specific situations, but not for preparation for a degree program.
+Please contact International Student and Scholar Services (ISSS) for more information.

 Advanced Special Students are also ineligible to receive merit-based financial aid from the University, including graduate fellowships and teaching, research, or administrative assistantships.

 To apply, you must submit a completed application and pay the $75 application fee.
 The Application Supplemental Form (ASF) is NOT required for Advanced Special Students.

 The Graduate School requires each applicant to submit official transcripts showing a bachelor’s degree from a regionally accredited institution AND meet one (1) of the following admissions criteria: